 Performance Measure (NCC Measure unless stated) 2020/21 Actual Performance 2020/21 Target 2019/20 2018/19 2017/18 Explanation The percentage of households for whom homelessness was prevented 43.5% 52% 50% 56.9% 55.8% The Covid-19 pandemic placed restrictions on evictions, extended notice periods and reduced the options for rehousing households.
 Homelessness prevention cases have reduced by 40% for the full year.
 The council has been working proactively with partners to prevent homelessness where possible.
 However, the opportunities to 'prevent' homelessness have been reduced during the pandemic because fewer households approached the authority for preventative assistance.
 Welsh Government's embargo on evictions and the requirement for landlords to give longer notice periods to end tenancies are the main reasons for this.
 Households who may have faced eviction if this embargo was not in place have been able to remain in their tenancies for an extended period.
 Number of employees accessing Welsh language training.
 48 75 38 48 141 COVID-19 has significantly impacted the capacity and capability to deliver Welsh language training to staff.
 This will be addressed through the rollout of mandated online training during 21/22 Percentage Quality Indicators (with targets) achieved by the library service 70.3% 80% 80% 80% No Data In response to the COVID-19 pandemic changes were made to the reporting profile for the 2019-20 Welsh Public Library Standards.
 These adjustments included the removal of Quality Indicator 5 User Training where we have performed well in recent years.
 The removal of this QI, which we have consistently met, led directly to the lower performance this year.
-Average calendar days to deliver a Disabled Facilities Grant (DFG) 321 days 300 days 239 days 218 days 171 days Performance was hampered as works did not recommence until June due to lockdown and introduction of safe working procedures.
-Increased number of referrals and complexity has created backlog which is currently being reviewed.
-Only urgent cases can be progressed as agreed with the Council's Gold team.
 National - The percentage of empty private homes brought back into use during the year through direct action by the local authority 0.9% 1% 0.44% 0.41% 1.01% The covid-19 pandemic restricted much of the activity around returning empty homes to use, both for the owners and council services, through travel restrictions, the suspension of housing market activity, closure of courts for enforcement, difficulty in employing contractors and health concerns.